 The Taku Forts (Dagu Forts)

 Located at the mouth of the Hai River near Tianjin, the Taku Forts (Dagu Paotai) were among the most important coastal defenses, protecting the sea approach to the Ming and later Qing capital, Beijing.
 Originally built in the early Ming and significantly expanded in the 16th century, they consisted of a series of massive earthen and brick bastions equipped with cannon embrasures.
 The forts controlled the narrow channel of the Hai River, making it impossible for enemy vessels to sail upstream without neutralizing the batteries.
 Their design heavily influenced later coastal artillery emplacements in China.
+The Taku Forts were later the site of fierce battles during the Opium Wars, demonstrating their enduring military value.
 (See Taku Forts on Wikipedia for historical details.)

 Shanhaiguan – The “First Pass Under Heaven”